 The consolidated entity is comprised of inTEST Corporation (parent) and our wholly-owned subsidiaries.
 We have three reportable segments which are also our reporting units: Thermal Products, Mechanical Products and Electrical Products.
 We manufacture our products in the U.S. Marketing and support activities are conducted worldwide from our facilities in the U.S., Germany and Singapore.
-On January 16, 2012, Temptronic Corporation ("Temptronic"), a wholly-owned subsidiary of inTEST Corporation, acquired substantially all of the assets and certain liabilities of Thermonics, Inc. ("Thermonics"), a division of Test Enterprises, Inc. The acquisition of the Thermonics business broadens the product line of inTEST's Thermal Products Segment.
-This acquisition is discussed further in Note 3.

-The semiconductor market in which we operate is characterized by rapid technological change, competitive pricing pressures and cyclical market patterns.
+The semiconductor market in which we operate is characterized by rapid technological change, competitive pricing pressures and cyclical as well as seasonal market patterns.
 This market is subject to significant economic downturns at various times.
 Our financial results are affected by a wide variety of factors, including, but not limited to, general economic conditions worldwide and in the markets in which we operate, economic conditions specific to the semiconductor market and the other markets we serve, our ability to safeguard patented technology and intellectual property in a rapidly evolving market, downward pricing pressures from customers, and our reliance on a relatively few number of customers for a significant portion of our sales.
-In addition, we are exposed to the risk of obsolescence of our inventory depending on the mix of future business and technological changes within the semiconductor market.
+In addition, we are exposed to the risk of obsolescence of our inventory depending on the mix of future business and technological changes within the markets that we serve.
 As a result of these or other factors, we may experience significant period-to-period fluctuations in future operating results.